compsigh/web/app/docs/02-values.md

 slug: "docs/values"
 ---

-## It's an ✨ event ✨

-It's not a "meeting".
-It's an *event*.

-This is a contrived example meant to convey that the language we use matters, and we reject typical college club corpo mumbo jumbo.
+## People first

+There's a reason `meet cool people` is first in our tagline: we believe getting together is a precursor to `building cool things`, as well as its own reward.

+## Keep it casual

+We don't need to concern ourselves with typical college club corporate nonsense.
+We take what we do *sincerely*, not too seriously.

 ## Open source

-We embrace building in public, and regularly engage with others for feedback.
-Everything — from workshop notes to the expense tracker — should be open source.
+We uphold a culture of documentation, learning & building in public, and feedback.

-## Go for it

-We <CasePreserver>CS</CasePreserver> majors are too used to following the script.
-We believe this is antithetical to the idea of college itself.
-In reality, this is *the best time* in our lives to try new things, make mistakes, learn from them, and make something great.

-Don't wait for permission.
-Go for it.